<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 There is a growing urgency to address the great lack of proper environmental education.

 Not only are the environmental threats and challenges growing, the lives of more and more families and communities are divorced from conscious interaction with the ecological systems around them.
-This ignorance and unconsciousness threaten our individual and collective health and jeopardizes our ability to make effective political and communal changes.
+Ecology awareness is at an all-time low.
+This ignorance threatens our individual and collective health, jeopardizing our ability to make effective political and communal changes.

-Today’s generation of kids are suffering from what Richard Louv termed “nature deficit disorder.”
-Recent studies show that children are spending less and less time outside, with some estimates claiming that they spend only between 4-7 minutes of play time outside each day.
+Today’s generation of kids is suffering from what Richard Louv termed “nature deficit disorder.”
+Recent studies show that children are spending less and less time outside, with some estimates claiming that they spend only between 4-7 minutes of playtime outside each day.

 Environmental education is a crucial tool in the fight for health and equity for traditionally disadvantaged groups.
 A federally funded study from 2017 found that the likelihood of exposure to polluted air was more influenced by race than any other factor, including income, age, and education.
 It is also well documented that low-income areas are most impacted by polluted water and other poor waste and pollution practices.